 SECTION INTROS: -- Mention the high points of each paper and how they fit together with each other and with earlier work, including Bob's.

+I’m confused ... this looks like you’ve put a bunch of what was in the main intro into the section ones...
+I’ll have to think ........ might rather leave a lot of it in the main intro (especially parts with citations / bibliography ) or at least have a summary in the main intro ???

 Part I Historical linguistics and philology (Kaufman Larson Danker Grant)